Jimmy Carter calls US exit from Iran deal 'serious mistake'

 "I still hope to outlive the last Guinea worm," he said.

-Nicole Gaouette and Kevin Liptak contributed to this report.
+CNN's Nicole Gaouette and Kevin Liptak contributed to this report.